William Cook

 - abstraction acts as a relational bridge,

-- intelligence governs the usefulness and validity of those bridges,
+- and intelligence governs the validity and usefulness of those operations.

 ⸻